2023 U-20 Africa Cup of Nations qualification: Central Zone

 The UNIFFAC qualifiers for the Africa U-20 Cup of Nations were held in Congo between 8–14 December 2022.

-The seven participating teams were drawn into two groups of four and three teams, with Congo, DR Congo, the Central African Republic and Sao Tome and Principe drawn in Group A; and Cameroon, Chad and Equatorial Guinea drawn into Group B. However on 25 November, Sao Tome & Principe withdrew from the competition, with Chad and Equatorial Guinea following suit.
+The seven participating teams were drawn into two groups of four and three teams, with Congo, DR Congo, the Central African Republic and São Tomé and Príncipe drawn in Group A; and Cameroon, Chad and Equatorial Guinea drawn into Group B. However, on 25 November, São Tomé and Príncipe withdrew from the competition, with Chad and Equatorial Guinea following suit.

 The four remaining teams were then placed in one group with the winners and the runners-up qualifying for the final tournament.

 All times are local, WAT (UTC+1).

 Central-East Zone

 The CECAFA qualifiers for the Africa U-20 Cup of Nations were hosted by Sudan between 28 October and 11 November 2022.
 The draw for the fixtures was held on 11 October 2022.

 All times are local, CAT (UTC+2).